StevenBlack/vocab/readme.md

 ### agelast
 A person who never laughs.
 Words like "dour" or "stern" are more temporary— reserve agelast for longterm sourpusses.
-Pronounced AH-GEHL-AST.

 ### agent provocateur